Edge Installer for PCF

-This documentation describes Edge Installer for Pivotal Cloud Foundry (PCF), which installs the API management service Edge for Private Cloud on PCF.
+This documentation describes Edge Installer for Pivotal Cloud Foundry (PCF), which installs the API management service Apigee Edge for Private Cloud v4.17.01 (Edge) on PCF.

 PCF Operators download and install the Edge Installer for PCF tile to expose the Apigee Edge API management platform in the Marketplace.
 Developers can then use Edge by creating instances of the service and binding them to their apps from Apps Manager or the Cloud Foundry Command Line Interface (cf CLI).

-Apigee Edge manages API complexity and risk in a multi- and hybrid-cloud world by ensuring security, visibility, and performance across the entire API landscape.
-For more information, see What is Apigee Edge.
+Edge manages API complexity and risk in a multi- and hybrid-cloud world by ensuring security, visibility, and performance across the entire API landscape.
+For more information, see What is Edge.

 - Apigee BaaS requires an additional six or more servers.

 - The Edge Monitoring Dashboard requires an additional server.

 - The Developer Services portal requires an additional server.

 - Monetization is an add-on to the Management Server and Message Processor and does not require additional servers.